 Students are required to complete 39 semester hours of coursework.
-The 39 hours is subdivided as follows: 18 hours of public policy and administration core courses, 3 hours of quantitative methods, 6 hours of public policy and administration electives, and 9 hours of specialization electives if a 3 hour internship is completed and 12 hours of specialization electives if an internship is not completed.
+The 39 hours is subdivided as follows: 21 hours of public policy and administration core courses, 6 hours of public policy and administration electives, and 9 hours of general electives if a 3 hour internship is completed and 12 hours of general electives if an internship is not completed.
 An internship is required for all pre-service students.
 In addition to the 39 hours of coursework, students must pass a Portfolio Project.

 Core Requirements: 21 Hours in Public Policy and Administration

 Students are required to take each of the courses from the following lists.